-Without application programming interfaces (API)s, integration and IT flexibility would be impossible.
+Without Application Programming Interfaces-or "API's"-integration and IT flexibility would be impossible.
 APIs literally enable different software to communicate with each other.
 Because of this, APIs are a critical component of cloud architecture.
-APIs actually provide 'building blocks' for applications.
-They define functionalities while allowing programs to respond fluidly to requests even independently of their out-of-the-box parameters.
+APIs provide "building blocks" for programs (also called applications or "apps").
+They define functionalities while allowing programs to respond fluidly to requests, even independently of their out-of-the-box parameters.
 This means that the software can be flexible and heavily responsive to users without compromising the overarching IT structure.
 This becomes very important when you have software that needs to meet individual requirements and connect with a variety of different applications.
 A robust API helps solutions be both exceptionally flexible and connect more efficiently with other apps.